This has been a hot topic of conversation for the past few years.

-Besides the fact that chewy, doughy, stretchy, elastic foods aren’t really “natural”, according to our friends at Precision Nutrition, gluten intolerance is the most common food sensitivity disease of the intestine.
+Besides the fact that chewy, doughy, stretchy, elastic foods aren’t natural, according to our friends at Precision Nutrition, gluten intolerance is the most common food sensitivity disease of the intestine.
 It affects about 15% of the US population, although since many people are undiagnosed, it may be even higher.

-The main issue is that some people make the mistake of thinking “this says gluten free, so it must be better for me!”
-More often than not, that isn’t the case.
+Here is the main issue: some people make the mistake of thinking “this says gluten free, so it must be better for me!”
+More often than not, that is NOT the case.
 You see it all the time!

 She said something along the lines of “No, I just eat food that is food.
 Food that just naturally doesn’t have gluten in it”!

-This is a great way to think!
+What a great way to think?!
 Just because it says it’s gluten free does NOT mean it’s better for you!

 You may end up feeling much better and losing a little bit of body fat in the process.
 If you think you have an underlying issue, such as intestinal or digestive problems, definitely seek help from a medical professional.